lee-aaron/Runeterra/docs/README.md

 *k* is determined by the player, who picks how many of what card shows up on a turn.

-## How the code works

-Using the deck parser

 ## Further GUI and Functionality Ideas